-With families trying to balance life, work, and school – all happening at home – we know this is an especially stressful time for most working parents.
-As part of Harvard’s response to this the disruptions to schooling brought on by the pandemic, we’re pleased to share new interim resources that we hope will reduce at least some of the burden on Harvard staff and faculty, as we emerge from the most intense period of the pandemic, and beyond.
+With families trying to balance life, work, and school – still happening at home for many – we know this is an especially stressful time for working parents.
+We’re pleased to share resources that we hope will reduce at least some of the burden on Harvard staff and faculty, as we emerge from the most intense period of the pandemic, and beyond.
 Both available from EdNavigator, a nonprofit organization that specializes in supporting families’ educational success, these two resources aim to support parents in keeping children on the path to a great education even when there are bumps along the way.